Table of Contents

 What is a Eukaryotic cell?

-Eukaryotes are multi-cellular organisms and they contain a nucleus and other organelles encapsulated within membranes.
-From organization perspective, they belong a domain Eukarya.
+Eukaryotes are multi-cellular organisms, and they contain a nucleus and other organelles encapsulated within membranes.
+From an organization perspective, they belong a domain Eukarya.

 The table below summarizes their similarities as well as their differences.

 |Origin||Around 3.5 billion years ago.||Around 2 billion years ago.|

 |Genetic Material||The genetic material (DNA) is suspended in the nucleoid.||The genetic material (DNA)is found in the nucleus.|

 |Shape Of Genetic Material||DNA is circular.||DNA is linear and is packed with histone proteins.|